mehmet-erim/ngxs-schematic/README.md

 # NGXS Schematic

-Ngxs Schematic makes it easy to create a state files.
+NGXS Schematic makes it easy to create a state files.

-Ngxs Schematic create a tree
+NGXS Schematic create a tree

 ```treeview
 ├── states/